Detroit Michigan Expungement Attorney

 Call us today for a free case review related to your conviction at 248-281-6991.

-Removing a Felony from Your Record
+Removing a Misdemeanor or Felony from Your Record

 You may be eligible under Michigan law to have one felony charge set aside or expunged from your record.
 However, there are certain guidelines for a case to be considered for an expungement.

 - For multiple felonies: at least 7 years must have passed since you were released from probation, jail, prison or parole, excluding violent crimes or those punishable by 10 or more years.

 - For one felony: at least 5 years must have passed since you were released from probation, jail, prison, or parole.